Aredarn/Aredarn/README.md

 ### Hi there 👋
 👨‍💼 About me:
 - 👋 Hi, I’m Martin Mészáros from Hungary
 - 🌱 I’m currently learning C# as my main programming language(In the meantime I have 3 years of experience in C#).
-My side languages are: HTML, CSS and MYSQL.
+My side languages are: HTML, CSS, MYSQL and Java.
-- 💡 Besides programming I learn pixel art and photo manipulation.
-I have 4 years of experience in computer assembly.
+- 💡 I have 4 years of experience in computer assembly.
 - 📊 I'm maximalist, creative, exact and talkative.
 - 📫 How to reach me :
    - 📧 meszaros.martin986@gmail.com